binance-exchange/binance-official-api-docs/web-socket-streams.md

 * All symbols for streams are **lowercase**
 * A single connection to **stream.binance.com** is only valid for 24 hours; expect to be disconnected at the 24 hour mark
 * The websocket server will send a `ping frame` every 3 minutes.
 If the websocket server does not receive a `pong frame` back from the connection within a 10 minute period, the connection will be disconnected.
 Unsolicited `pong frames` are allowed.

+## Websocket Limits
+* WebSocket connections have a limit of 5 incoming messages per second.
+A message is considered:
+    * A PING frame
+    * A PONG frame
+    * A JSON controlled message (e.g. subscribe, unsubscribe)
+* A connection that goes beyond the limit will be disconnected; IPs that are repeatedly disconnected may be banned.
+* A single connection can listen to a maximum of 1024 streams.

 ## Live Subscribing/Unsubscribing to streams